Sustainability

 University catering

-- In our cafeterias we offer the Zero Waste bag, which works on a similar principle.
+- In our cafeterias, we offer the Zero Waste Bag, which works on a similar principle.
 Our guests receive leftover cafeteria specialities here.

 - Feed unavoidable leftovers to a biogas plant to generate electricity.

-The organic range in our refectories and cafeterias is becoming increasingly diverse.
-We offer only organic coffee and cocoa, as well as various organic teas.
+The organic range in our canteens and cafeterias is becoming increasingly diverse.
+We only offer organic coffee and cocoa as well as various organic teas.
 In 2019, we purchased 6,240 kilos of coffee and 38,080 bags of tea.
-We buy many dairy products, such as milk, yoghurt and curd, as well as some poultry items from organic farms in northern Germany.
-Ingredients such as tofu, bulgur, quinoa and wholemeal noodles are exclusively organic and are labelled in our menu.
-You can find out more about organic farming on the information portal on organic farming.
+We purchase many dairy products, such as milk, sour cream and quark, as well as some poultry products from organic farms in northern Germany.
+Ingredients such as tofu, bulgur, quinoa and wholemeal pasta are exclusively organic and are labelled as such in our menu.
+Overview of organic products at the Studentenwerk

 Farms from which we obtain our meat from species-appropriate husbandry pay great attention to animal welfare.
 For example, the animals are housed in stables with daylight and more space than required by law.
 Only GMO-free feed is used and no prophylactic antibiotics are administered.
 This way of keeping the animals has a significant effect on the quality of the meat.